Composite Sorting: Model

 \subsection{Planning Problem}

-We solve a planning problem to characterize the equilibrium assignment.
-The planning problem is to choose an assignment to maximize aggregate output:
+We solve two planning problems to characterize an equilibrium.\footnote{The equilibrium definition is standard and is presented in Technical \Cref{s:equilibriumdefn} for completeness.} We first solve a primal planning problem to characterize an equilibrium assignment.
+The primal planning problem is to choose an assignment to maximize aggregate output:

-The planning problem to maximize output is equivalent, in terms of choosing an optimal assignment, to a planning problem that minimizes the cost of mismatch.
-When we characterize the optimal assignment, we can thus equivalently represent the planning problem as: where $c(x,z)$ represents the cost of mismatch \eqref{eq:cxz}.
-This is an optimal transport problem in the formulation of \citet{Kantorovich:1942} with the cost function that is neither supermodular nor submodular.
+and is equivalent, in terms of choosing an optimal assignment, to a planning problem that minimizes the costs of mismatch: where $c(x,z)$ represents the concave cost of skill gaps \eqref{eq:cxz}.
+The key difference from classical assignment problems is that the cost function \eqref{eq:cxz} is neither supermodular nor submodular.

 \textbf{Dual Problem}.
-The solution to the planning problem is an assignment, which we argue is an equilibrium assignment.
-To obtain the equilibrium wage schedule and firm value function, we solve a dual problem.
-The dual formulation for the assignment planning problem is to choose functions $w$ and $v$ that solve:
+In order to obtain equilibrium wages $w$ and the firm value function $v$, we solve a dual problem.
+The dual problem is to choose functions $w$ and $v$ that solve: